 Try this journaling exercise, and dig deep.
 Paint a picture so pretty that you can’t help but be motivated to make it happen, and go big!

 Great.
 Now you’ve got a vision.
 To make it happen, you’re going to need a game-plan (it’s your budget!).
 And if you want your plan to be effective, you’re going to have to break it down into small, manageable bites.
-At YNAB, we call them goals, and they’re like little cheerleaders, encouraging you to win.
+At YNAB, we call them targets, and they’re like little cheerleaders, encouraging you to win.
 Every time you log into YNAB, you’ll see colorful reminders of your progress and be encouraged to keep going.
 If you’re totally new to budgeting, check out this thorough post on setting up your first YNAB budget template, goals and all.

 If you’re budgeting with a partner, you’ve got accountability built-in with the power of budgeting dates.
 Great.
 If not, and you think it would help, why not recruit some friends?
 You don’t have to share actual numbers if you don’t want to, but you could share your aspirations and set up some check-ins.
 Or, join the YNAB Fans Facebook group, and surround yourself with like-minded people.